 - 1. Unless otherwise specified for specific data types, observer data are to be collected in accordance with the same coding specifications as specified in this Annex. - 2.
 Coordinated Universal Time (UTC) is to be used to describe times. - 3.
 Degrees and minutes are to be used to describe locations. - 4.
-The following coding schemes are to be used: - (a) Species are to be described using the FAO 3 letter species codes. - (b) Fishing methods are to be described using the International Standard Classification of Fishing Gear (ISSCFG 29 July 1980) codes. - (c) Types of fishing vessel are to be described using the International Standard Classification of Fishery Vessels (ISSCFV) codes. - 5.
-Metric units of measure are to be used, specifically: - (a) Kilograms are to be used to describe catch weight. - (b) Metres are to be used to describe height, width, depth, beam or length. - (c) Cubic metres are to be used to describe volume. - (d) Kilowatts are to be used to describe engine power
+The following coding schemes are to be used: - a.
+Species are to be described using the FAO 3 letter species codes or, if species do not have a FAO code, using scientific names. - b.
+Fishing methods are to be described using the International Standard Classification of Fishing Gear (ISSCFG 29 July 1980) codes. - c.
+Types of fishing vessel are to be described using the International Standard Classification of Fishery Vessels (ISSCFV) codes. - 5.
+Metric units of measure are to be used, specifically: - a.
+Kilograms are to be used to describe catch weight. - b.
+Metres are to be used to describe height, width, depth, beam or length. - c.
+Cubic metres are to be used to describe volume. - d.
+Kilowatts are to be used to describe engine power.